 Simple English definitions for legal terms

-Read a random definition: claim against an estate
+Read a random definition: serious bodily harm

 A mortgage clause is a part of an insurance policy that protects the rights of the lender (mortgagee) when the property being insured is subject to a mortgage.
 This clause ensures that any insurance proceeds are allocated between the borrower (named insured) and the lender based on their interests.
 There are different types of mortgage clauses, including open mortgage clauses that do not protect the lender if the borrower invalidates the policy and standard mortgage clauses that create a separate contract between the insurer and the lender to protect their interests.